 Steppe eagle – interesting facts

-- It is a very cunning hunter – an eagle living in East Africa had been observing the underground route of a Spalax mole-rat, noticing the ground movements: afterwards it flied to this very spot and tried to dig the prey out with its claws.
+- It is a very cunning hunter – an eagle living in East Africa had been observing the underground route of a Spalax mole-rat, noticing the ground movements: afterward it flied to this very spot and tried to dig the prey out with its claws.

 - A clutch of 5 eggs was recorded only twice.

-- In the migration seasons people of Asia observe numerous steppe eagles passing through the sky – inhabitants of the Khare village (Nepal) between October and November estimated that about 15 birds crossed the sky every hour.
+- In the migration seasons, people of Asia observe numerous steppe eagles passing through the sky – inhabitants of the Khare village (Nepal) between October and November estimated that about 15 birds crossed the sky every hour.